marcodb26/TabMania/README-DEV.md

 * Edit `package.json` and update `version` to the next expected release version

+* Update CHANGELOG.md again, by adding a new `# [Unreleased]` section at the top

-* Commit this change alone with message `First commit for vX.Y`, where X.Y is the same version as the new version you've just edited in the `manifest.json` and `package.json` files
+* Commit these changes with message `First commit for vX.Y`, where X.Y is the same version as the new version you've just edited in the `manifest.json`, `package.json` and `CHANGELOG.md` files